-The economics of religion as a sub-field is relatively new, but the study of religion itself is ancient - many other disciplines, notably philosophy, theology, history, anthropology and sociology have had much to say about religion and religious beliefs.
+The economics of religion as a sub-field is relatively new, but the study of religion itself is ancient - many other disciplines, notably philosophy, theology, history, anthropology and sociology have had much to say about religion and religious beliefs, as have scholars of different civilizations across the globe.
 For economists, definitions are central to the process of modelling.
 There are many different definitions of religion; some are substantive and others are functional, so among scholars there is no commonly accepted definition of religion.
 Substantive definitions of religion concern investigating religion as a philosophy or as a system of beliefs, and using this to try to understand the world.
 For example, in his 1928 book The Religion We Need, the distinguished Indian philosopher Sarvepalli Radhakrishnan wrote that religion 'is an expression of the spiritual experience of a race, a record of its social evolution, an integral element of the society in which it is found.' (p.25).
 Functional definitions focus on what religion does for people in terms of its role in their lives or supporting them either socially or psychologically.
 Glock and Stark (1965) define 'Religion, or what societies hold to be sacred, comprises an institutionalised system of symbols, beliefs, values, and practices focused on questions of ultimate meaning.' (p.4).
 Of course there are very famous textbook definitions including Durkheim's definition of religion: 'A religion is a unified system of beliefs and practices relative to sacred things, that is to say, things set apart and forbidden - beliefs and practices which unite into one single moral community called a Church, all those who adhere to them.'
 (Durkheim 1912).

 Probing the economic concern with religion is not restricted to scholars of the 21st century.
-Adam Smith first made reference to the church and competition between religions in The Wealth of Nations and in The Theory of Moral Sentiments.
-4 Smith discusses three concepts which economists of religion still debate - the role of competition, religious institutions including service provision, and religious pluralism (Anderson 1988).5 As Smith saw it, competition was about an individual buyer or seller raising or lowering their prices in response to conditions prevailing in the market, largely independent of any notion of market structure (McNulty 1967).6 By the time Adam Smith wrote about competition, it was a very familiar concept in the tradition of economics writing at the time.
-His main contribution lies in using this concept to understand behavior and as a way of organising society.
-Smith's arguments are relevant both to understand contemporary religious violence and the balance between publicly and voluntarily provided services by religious organizations such as primary schooling and poor relief (Mochrie 2014).
-These themes recur in more contemporary studies, as discussed in Section V below.
-Friedman (2011) argues that the evolution of economics as we know it today was influenced profoundly by changes in religious beliefs in the times in which Adam Smith lived.
-As he contends, 'Further, those at-the-outset influences of religious thinking not only fostered the subsequent spread of Smithian thinking, especially
+The writings of Thomas Aquinas, in 1267, dealt extensively with religion and public finance.
+Adam Smith first made reference to the church and competition between religions in The Wealth of Nations and in The Theory of Moral Sentiments.4 Smith discusses three concepts which economists of religion still debate - the role of competition, religious institutions including service provision, and religious pluralism.
+Smith considered religion as a means through which individuals enhanced the value of their human capital.
+He was interested specifically in the incentives that prompt individuals to choose to participate in religion-related activities and the effects of different religious beliefs on individual behavior (Anderson 1988).5 As Smith saw it, competition was about an individual buyer or seller raising or lowering their prices in response to conditions prevailing in the market, largely independent of any notion of market structure (McNulty 1967).6 At an aggregate level if a state religion was not dominant, then this created competition and a multitude of religious faiths and sects.
+It should be emphasised that by the time Adam Smith wrote about competition, it was a very familiar concept in the tradition of economics writing at the time.